HTTPArchive/almanac.httparchive.org/src/content/en/2020/compression.md

 ## How to use HTTP compression?

-To reduce the size of the files that we plan to serve one could first use some minimizers, e.g. [HTMLMinifier](https://github.com/kangax/html-minifier), [CSSNano](https://github.com/ben-eb/cssnano), or [UglifyJS](https://github.com/mishoo/UglifyJS2).
+To reduce the size of the files that we plan to serve one could first use some minimizers, e.g. <a hreflang="en" href="https://github.com/kangax/html-minifier">HTMLMinifier</a>, <a hreflang="en" href="https://github.com/ben-eb/cssnano">CSSNano</a>, or <a hreflang="en" href="https://github.com/mishoo/UglifyJS2">UglifyJS</a>.
 However bigger gains are expected from using compression.

 There are two ways of doing the compression on the server side: